FPBench: A Comprehensive Benchmark of Multimodal Large Language Models for Fingerprint Analysis: Results

 \textbf{Sensor classification}.
-We observe reasonable performance (41.67\%) in sensor classification task suggesting that models can detect artifacts stemming from different sensors (e.g., optical vs. capacitive vs. thermal sensors).
-In this task, open-source models like Qwen3-VL-8B-Instruct (58.08\%) and InternVL3-38B (57.59\%) perform better than the closed-source models (49.50\%).
+We observe reasonable performance (41.67\%) in sensor classification task, suggesting that models can detect artifacts stemming from different sensors (e.g., optical vs. capacitive vs. thermal sensors).
+In this task, open-source models like Qwen3-VL-8b (58.08\%) and InternVL3-38b (57.59\%) perform better than closed-source models (49.50\%).

-\textbf{Real/Synthetic fingerprint classification.} We observed the \textit{lowest} performance (28.80\%) in real vs. synthetic classification task performing marginally above the frequent choice baseline (27.33\%), making it the \textit{most challenging} task in \textsc{FPBench}.
+\textbf{Real/Synthetic fingerprint classification.} We observed the \textit{lowest} performance (28.65\%) in this task, performing marginally above the frequent choice baseline (27.33\%), making it the \textit{most challenging} task in \textsc{FPBench}.
 Synthetic fingerprint cues are hard to capture when synthetic datasets like GenPrint mimic real-world data well.
-Further, MLLM vision encoders might not have seen sufficient fingerprint data due to the unavailability of open-source data.
-Here, GPT-5 (46.83\%) performs better than InternVL3-38b (39.83\%) and its closed-source counterpart Gemini 2.5 Pro (36.5\%).
+Further, MLLM vision encoders may lack sufficient fingerprint knowledge due to the unavailability of open-source data.
+Here, GPT-5 (46.49\%) performs better than InternVL3-38b (39.82\%) and Gemini 2.5 Pro (35.26\%).

-\textbf{ACE-V Analysis.} As seen in Table \ref{tab:result}, ACE-V Analysis task achieves modest performance (37.93\%).
-This task is particularly challenging as it involves matching along with an understanding of ACE-V terminology and parsing the ACE-V sheet.
-MLLMs require to inspect a given fingerprint pair and based on the matching decision, select the correct ACE-V sheet from the options.
-This process is performed by fingerprint experts manually and hence requires reasoning.
-Gemini 2.5 Pro performs significantly well (79.73\%) compared to other models, suggesting that MLLMs can be further improved to assist the fingerprint examiners, specifically, the verification stage which requires independent examiners with proper task-specific fine-tuning.
-Note here that GPT-5 performs poorly on this task (29.24\%) even though the model has demonstrated great capability in other domains which requires further exploration.
+\textbf{ACE-V Analysis.} From Tab \ref{tab:result}, ACE-V Analysis task achieves modest performance (37.93\%).
+This task is particularly challenging as it requires fingerprint matching, a clear understanding of ACE-V terminology, and correctly parsing the ACE-V sheet.
+This process is performed manually by fingerprint experts and hence requires reasoning.
+Gemini 2.5 Pro performs significantly well (79.73\%) compared to other models.
+In contrast, GPT-5 attains only 29.24\%, warranting further exploration.